 The main cause of the keto flu is that carb-rich foods can result in water retention (swelling) in the body.
 When you start a low-carb diet much of this excess fluid is lost.
-You may notice increased urination, and with that some extra salt is lost too.
+You may notice increased urination, and with that, some extra salt is lost too.

-This can result in dehydration and a lack of salt, before your body adapts.
+This can result in dehydration and a lack of salt before your body adapts.
 This appears to be the reason behind most of the symptoms of the keto flu.

 You can reduce or even eliminate these symptoms by making sure you get enough water and salt.
-One simple way to do this is to drink a cup of bouillon, broth or salt water 1-2 times per day.
+One simple way to do this is to drink a cup of bouillon, broth or saltwater 1-2 times per day.

 Disclaimer: Our wellness coaches are not medical doctors, dietitians, nutritionists or fitness trainers.
-But they are trained wellness coaches and as such are uniquely positioned to help you make lasting lifestyle changes with the least effort.
+But they are trained wellness coaches and as such is uniquely positioned to help you make lasting lifestyle changes with the least effort.